Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag--event.md

    Go back to Step 1.
 Iterate these steps until a time slot is agreed upon.

-4. The LC adds the Brownbag to the Virtual Coffee calendar.
+4. The LC adds the Brownbag to the Virtual Coffee Google calendar and invites both the Moderator and the Speaker.
+5. The LC adds the Brownbag event on [meetingplace.io](https://meetingplace.io/virtual-coffee/events).

+### Creating a New Brownbag Issue

-The DW adds the information the Speaker submitted via the Brownbag form to the PR and adjusts instructions throughout for roles depending on recording and privacy settings.
+Once the Brownbag is confirmed and scheduled, the DW adds the information the Speaker submitted via the Brownbag form to the PR and adjusts instructions per role throughout the rest of this template, depending on recording and privacy settings.
+The DW assigns the Moderator to this Brownbag issue and the Moderator is responsible for moving the issue card through the project board.

 ### Brownbag Session Info & Options